Juno Birch

-Juno Birch (born 25 December 1993) is an English drag queen, sculptor, and YouTuber.
+Juno Birch (born 25 December 1993) is an English drag queen, comedian, sculptor, and YouTuber.
 She began performing in drag professionally in late 2018 and has since received significant media attention for her work.

 Birch is known for her YouTube channel and for her unique drag aesthetic, which features pastel "alien skin" (typically blue or pink), yellow hair, dishwashing gloves, and retro sunglasses.
 In 2020, GQ called her "one of the country's most interesting drag queens".

 In addition to working as a drag queen, Birch creates and sells ceramic sculptures that "blur the lines between masculine and feminine attributes".

 Early life

 Birch was born in Manchester on 25 December 1993, and grew up in Frodsham and Runcorn.
 She is a trans woman and first came out around the age of 13 or 14, before starting hormone replacement therapy at age 16.
 She underwent gender confirmation surgery in 2015 to alleviate her gender dysphoria.